 Congressional Art Competition

-**COVID-19 UPDATE: The deadline to submit pieces has been extended to Monday, May 25, 2020.
-Students may now submit pieces online, but if the piece is selected as the winner, the student will then need to physically submit the piece**
+**The deadline to submit artwork is Monday, May 3, 2021.
+Students may submit pieces online, but if the piece is selected as the winner, the student will then need to physically submit the piece**

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.